Personal tax return checklist

 - Car mileage (it is very important to keep a daily log of business and personal mileage)

-- How much you spent in gasoline in 2019
+- How much you spent in gasoline

 - Car repairs